 Breast Lift Surgery after Implant Removal or Replacement

-Breast Lift Surgery after implant removal or replacement of your existing breast implants – a brief synopsis of the procedure.
+Breast Lift Surgery after removal or replacement of your existing breast implants

 - Breast ptosis is an extremely common occurrence in women who have had children and/or passed through menopause.

-- In fact, most women experience sagging of the breast tissues sometime before they reach the age of 40 or 50 (ptosis is the medical term for sagging or drooping).
+- In fact, most women experience sagging of the breast tissues sometimes before they reach the age of 40 or 50 (ptosis is the medical term for sagging or drooping).

 The truth is, that sagging breast tissues can also occur REGARDLESS of whether you have had breast implants, breastfeed children; or simply aged.